kzhu2099/My-Wordle/README.md

 ## Disclaimer

 This project is a personal and non-commercial recreation of the popular Wordle game.
 The Wordle game is owned and operated by The New York Times (NYT).
-This library is intended for personal, educational, and entertainment use only.
-The library mimics the behavior of the official game but does not include any of the official NYT branding, features, or content.
-The use of this library is strictly for non-commercial purposes.
-By using this library, you acknowledge that you are responsible for complying with any applicable laws regarding personal and non-commercial use.
+This package is intended for personal, educational, and entertainment use only.
+The package mimics the behavior of the official game but does not include any of the official NYT branding, features, or content.
+The use of this package is strictly for non-commercial purposes.
+By using this package, you acknowledge that you are responsible for complying with any applicable laws regarding personal and non-commercial use.
 The author and contributors do not hold any rights to the Wordle name, game, or related intellectual property.

 ## License